By Emma Marshall

 Its location near the mountains also means it is a perfect base for those of you who wish to partake in some winter activities or sports.

-And if you’re in Zurich in the run up to the festive season, there are some magical Christmas markets that you can visit.
+And if you’re there in the run up to the festive season, and are thinking of the things to do in Zurich in December, there are some magical Christmas markets that you can visit.

 Should I visit Zurich or Geneva?

 For me, this isn’t really an either/or question: both cities are fascinating and definitely worth exploring.
 They each have fascinating old towns to explore, amazing food, top notch museums and glacial lakes that you can walk beside for a pleasurable stroll.

 They are notably different, however.
 Being in the French part of Switzerland, Geneva, has more of a leaning to French food, whilst Zurich is more Germanic (both cities incidentally have a superb selection of international cuisines to satisfy those tourists looking for a wider choice).

 You can also see the Jet d’Eau, a 140 metre plume of water that periodically spurts up into the air.